marko-js/language-server/packages/language-tools/src/__tests__/fixtures/basic/__snapshots__/basic.expected/index.md

   10 | </div>
   11 |
 > 12 | -- ${x}
-     |      ^ Block-scoped variable 'x' used before its declaration.
+     |      ^ Variable 'x' is used before being assigned.
 ```